stachyris/PSMC_Tutorial-BirdLab/docs/source/01_Data_Pre-Processing.rst

  └── length_of_each_scaffold_of_ath_cun_ensembl.txt

-G) Retain data mapping only to Autosomal chromosomes from the reference.
+I) Retain data mapping only to Autosomal chromosomes from the reference.
 --------------------------------------------------------------------------

 I like to keep things neat, so I am moving out of ``mapping`` directory and creating a new directory called ``PSMC`` under ``PSMC_Tut``.
 We will process further steps in ``PSMC`` folder.